Tonsure: Buddhism

+Tibetan Buddhist tradition assigns auspicious days depending on when both laypeople and monastics cut their hair.
+The Mūlasarvāstivāda Vinaya also regulates the wearing of a special cloth when shaving the head called keśapratigrahaṇa (剃髮衣).
+This is also the name of the shrine built for the Buddha's hair before it was enshrined in a stupa in Trāyastriṃśa heaven.

 Judaism

 The purification process of the metzora (one afflicted with tzaraath) involved the ritual shaving of the metzorah's entire body except for the afflicted locations.

 In an effort to distinguish themselves from ancient practices of tonsure associated with idolatry, by doing the inverse, Orthodox Jewish males do not shave the corners of their beards or scalps with straight blades, as described in Leviticus 19:27.

 See also the custom of Upsherin, celebrating a boy's first haircut at the age of three.

 Islam

 Sunni

-Partial tonsure is forbidden in Islam.
-Muhammad forbade shaving one's hair on some parts of the head while letting it grow on other parts, as in tonsure.
-However, shaving the head entirely is allowed.
-The proscription is detailed in the hadith.